wp59326c72.png

 wp5814389c_0f.jpg

-Doing what comes naturally.....under instruction with Airborne.
+Doing fun stuff.....under instruction with Airborne.
 Although they denied it, said I was there (on HIS hill) on my own.
 Ned was my Instructor on this day.

 2